core-wg/resource-directory/draft-ietf-core-resource-directory.md

 These are advertised, detected and used according to their own specifications and can be used with the lookup interface as with any other resource.

+When resource observation is used, the following convention MUST be followed:

+* When /rd-lookup/res does not exist, the response code 4.04 (Not Found) is returned and the request is not registered.
+* When rd-lookup/res exists, the request is registered in the list of subjects and observers.
+* When none of the links matches the filter, an empty payload with response code 2.03 (Valid) is returned.
+* In all other cases, the set of matching links is returned in the payload with response code 2.05 (Content).
+* Every time, the set of matching links changes, or the content of a matching link changes, the RD sends a notification with the matching link set.

 The lookup interface is specified as follows:

 Interaction: